bitcoin-computer/monorepo/packages/docs/start.md

 # Start

-If you are trying out the Bitcoin Computer for the first time, or you want to integrate it into a new or existing application, we recommend to follow the readme file of the Bitcoin Computer Library.
+## Quick Start

+To try out the Bitcoin Computer please follow the instructions on NPM.

 [!ref target="blank" text="Bitcoin Computer Library"](https://www.npmjs.com/package/@bitcoin-computer/lib)

+You will be connected to a Bitcoin Computer Node on testnet that we run so you don't have to deal with setting it up.

 ## Run a Node

-You can run a Bitcoin Computer Node through docker.
-You need to run a node if you want to run an application on mainnet.
-It also offers a great development experience.
+If you want to run an application on mainnet or regtest (recommended for serious development) you can run your own node.

 [!ref target="blank" text="Bitcoin Computer Node"](https://github.com/bitcoin-computer/monorepo/tree/main/packages/node#readme)

-## Host an Application
+## Build an Application

-You can run one of the example applications by cloning the monorepo.
+The easiest way to get started is to clone our monorepo and start from one of the example applications (look for the package called Wallet for example).

 [!ref target="blank" text="Bitcoin Computer Monorepo"](https://github.com/bitcoin-computer/monorepo#readme)